swent-sp-2024-event-radar/event-radar-app/README.md

 ### Features

-- **Event Discovery:** Effortlessly find events based on your interests and location.
+- **Event Discovery:** Effortlessly find events based on your interests and location and view their position on the map.

 - **Easy Registration:** Register for events with just a few taps.

-- **QR Code Integration:** Use QR codes to register and interact with other attendees.

-- **Event Hosting:** Create and manage events with robust tools for ticketing and attendee tracking.

 - **Networking:** Connect with new friends and save their contact information by scanning QR codes.

 - **Messaging:** Continue the conversation with new acquaintances after the event.

+- **Event Hosting:** Create and manage events with robust tools for ticketing and attendee tracking.

+- **Quick verification:** Scan attendees' QR codes to confirm their presence on the event's participant list.

 ### Testing